Saliency-Guided DETR for Moment Retrieval and Highlight Detection: Experiments and Results

 \subsubsection{Impact of the Pretraining}

-Using our data annotation framework, we collected a dataset consisting of 150k samples.
-To ensure the effectiveness of the proposed data annotation strategy for solving Moment Retrieval and Highlight Detection tasks, we measured the zero-shot performance of a model trained on different amounts of pre-train data on the QVHighlights dataset.
-As shown in Figure ~\ref{fig:pretrain_impact}, even 20k samples in the training dataset are sufficient to achieve an MR mAP@avg above 45.
+Using the proposed data annotation framework, we collected a dataset consisting of 150k samples.
+To ensure the effectiveness of the proposed data annotation strategy for solving MR and HD tasks, we measured the zero-shot performance of a model trained on different amounts of pre-train data on the QVHighlights dataset.
+As shown in \cref{fig:pretrain_impact}, even 20k samples in the training dataset are sufficient to achieve an MR mAP@avg above 45.
 Using all the data available, we surpassed the 50 MR mAP@avg threshold, which significantly exceeds the results of the pretraining strategy proposed in \cite{UniVTG}.